Selenium & Iodine Premix + Vitamin E Booster

 How to Use

-Mix 1 lb. with 50 lb. of salt to provide 200 ppm of iodine, 88 ppm of selenium and 1960 mgs of Vitamin E per pound of mixed salt.
+Mix 1 lb. with 50 lb. of plain salt to provide 200 ppm of iodine, 88 ppm of selenium and 1960 mgs of Vitamin E per pound of mixed salt.
 Feed mix salt to sheep at a rate of 0.25 ounces (7 grams) per head, per day.
 The maximum feeding rate of the mixed salt is 8 grams per head per day.
+This level of Vitamin E provides roughly 30 IU of E per ewe per day with .25 ounce intake.

 For goat use, mix with cattle trace mineral salt to provide copper.